nicolas-sabbatini/lovely-tools/README.md

 #### About

-A simple keyboard library that can be used to check if a key is pressed, released or held down.
+A simple keyboard library for the Löve 2D game engine that can be used to check the state of a key (just pressed, just released or held down).
 The library doesn't use the `love.keypressed` and `love.keyreleased` callbacks, so you can have control over the input.

 - Version: 3.0.1
 - Status: finish